-When you take up swimming, you often feel awkward and wonder what advanced swimmers do to avoid such and such problem or how they obtain such and such effect.
+When you take up swimming, you often feel awkward and wonder how advanced swimmers tackle particular problems or how they obtain a particular effect.
 Then, as time passes by, you learn some swimming tips and tricks that improve your technique and you become a better swimmer.

 There are certain things that advanced swimmers do that take time to master but there are other things they do that anyone can do if only they know how.
 So this section provides those quick tips and tricks so that you can shorten your learning curve as much as possible.

 Breathing While Swimming – Basic Exercises and Tips: When you learn how to swim, breathing in a relaxed fashion can be difficult at first because the fears of getting water into your lungs and drowning can manifest themselves.
 However, it is important to master breathing to relax, swim with correct technique and ensure that the body’s oxygen needs are met.
 This article describes basic breathing tips and drills to overcome these issues.

 Breathing and Swimming Drills for the Freestyle Swim Stroke: Breathing and swimming issues are pretty common while learning the freestyle stroke.
 The progressive swimming drills in this article will help you learn or improve the breathing technique used in freestyle.